 - Hot springs at Tatopani.
 In some places, you will find hot springs.
 You can take a hot shower there to wash away lethargy.

-In the route, your eyes will benefit with typical Sherpa settlements.
-Also, settlements in Namche Bazar, Tengboche and Dingboche are noteworthy.
+In the route, your eyes will benefit from typical Sherpa settlements.
+Also, settlements in Namche Bazar, Tengboche, and Dingboche are noteworthy.

-This trek promises you the visit to Kala Patthar region- 5,600 meters a viewpoint of different peaks.
-Khumbu glacier, Ice Falls, and steep ridges are additions to your memory.
+This trek promises you a visit to the Kala Patthar region- 5,600 meters a viewpoint of different peaks.
+Khumbu glaciers, Ice Falls, and steep ridges are additions to your memory.
 You can walk around Mount Everest Base Camp for extra amusement.

 Many local restaurants and lodges provide good accommodation services to you.
 If you travel in June, you will get bookings at cheap prices because of less flow of tourists.